SimonFEU21/SimonFEU21/README.md

 ![image](https://user-images.githubusercontent.com/92309512/167427686-1da33216-005b-4905-a6da-455e94d05d27.png)
 ### Hi there 👋 I'm Simon Habchi,

-I am from Stockholm, Sweden and currently studying to become an Front-end developer at EC utbildning. so far i have learned vanilla JavaScript, the frameworks VUE.js and React.js.
-So far finding it really fun and looking forward to become better each day.
+I am from Stockholm, Sweden and currently studying to become an Front-end developer at EC utbildning.
+So far i have learned vanilla JavaScript, the frameworks VUE.js and React.js.
+I've been finding it really fun and looking forward to become better each day.

 Skills: